sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 # Recommendations
 - Replicate and scale summer engagement strategies across other seasons to boost repeat purchases year-round.

--Improve spring campaign efforts by enhancing the customer experience or offering more compelling promotions during that period.
+- Improve spring campaign efforts by enhancing the customer experience or offering more compelling promotions during that period.

--Invest more in referral-based marketing, possibly by launching or expanding referral incentive programs.
+- Invest more in referral-based marketing, possibly by launching or expanding referral incentive programs.

--Re-evaluate the email marketing approach—consider A/B testing new subject lines, personalization strategies, or better segmentation to increase impact.
+- Re-evaluate the email marketing approach—consider A/B testing new subject lines, personalization strategies, or better segmentation to increase impact.